gto1/DIG-315/week3-build-lab.md

 9. **Test & Refine**
    - **Open `portfolio.html` in your browser** to see if your CSS updates appear.
    - If it's working, GREAT 🎉 -- Keep exploring and refining with various CSS that we've learned this week.
    - If it's not working ❌ -- Go back to the earlier steps and check:
+      - Your `<link>` element is in your HTML files `<head>` section properly.
+      - Your CSS syntax and structure (the grammar of your code)
    - Adjust the rules in `styles.css` until you’re happy with how the page looks.

 10. **Submission**
    - Submit your `index.html` and `styles.css` files to the LMS or your class repo.
+   - Take a screen shot or screen video of your working site with CSS to share with the class.
    - **Due Date:** End of Week 3.